 - 1. Create an account definition.
-Create a new manage level for privileged user accounts and assign this manage level to the account definition. - If you want to prevent the properties for privileged user accounts from being overwritten, set the IT operating data overwrites property for the manage level to Only initially.
+Create a new manage level for privileged user accounts and assign this manage level to the account definition. - 2.
+If you want to prevent the properties for privileged user accounts from being overwritten, set the IT operating data overwrites property for the manage level to Only initially.
 In this case, the properties are populated just once when the user accounts are created. - 3.
-Specify the effect of temporarily or permanently disabling or deleting, or the security risk of an employee on its user accounts and group memberships for each manage level. - 4.
+Specify how an identity's temporary deactivation, permanent deactivation, deletion, and security risks affect its user accounts and group memberships in the manage level. - 4.
 Create a formatting rule for the IT operating data.

-You use the mapping rule to define which rules are used to map IT operating data for user accounts and which default values are used if no IT operating data can be determined through a person's primary roles.
+You use the mapping rule to define which rules are used to map IT operating data for user accounts and which default values are used if no IT operating data can be determined through an identity's primary roles.